reacherhq/check-if-email-exists/README.md

 ## 🤔 Why?

 Many online services (https://hunter.io, https://verify-email.org, https://email-checker.net) offer this service for a paid fee.
 Here is an open-source alternative to those tools.

+## License

+This library has a dual license, a commercial one suitable for closed-source commercial projects and an AGPL-3.0 license that can be used in open-source software.
+See the [LICENSE](./LICENSE.md) file for more info.

 ## Try It Yourself